guoshengkang/guoshengkang.github.io/_pages/about.md

 - 2024/07/11, One paper has been accepted by IEEE SMC 2024, congratulations to **Huiyu Zhai**.
 - 2024/06/30, One paper has been accepted by IEEE TNSM, congratulations to **Bowen Liang**.
 - 2024/06/21, One paper has been accepted by IEEE TNSM, congratulations to **Yang Wang**.
-- 2023/06/12, One postgraduate scientific research innovation project of Hunan province is approved, congratulations to **Hongshuai Ren**.
+- 2024/06/12, One postgraduate scientific research innovation project of Hunan province is approved, congratulations to **Hongshuai Ren**.
 - 2024/05/14, One paper has been accepted by IEEE ICWS 2024, congratulations to **Qiqi Chen**.
 - 2024/04/15, One paper has been accepted by CCF ICSS 2024, congratulations to **Wen Li**.
 - 2024/01/31, Three papers have been accepted by CSCWD 2024, congratulations to **Weike Zhou**, **Wanjun Chen** and **Lihong Zhang**.
 - 2024/01/11, One paper has been accepted by IEEE TASE, congratulations to **Hangyu Cheng**.
-- 2023/10/18, One paper has been accepted by ISPA 2023, congratulations to **Yang Wang**.
-- 2023/05/20, One paper has been accepted by Electronics, congratulations to **Bowen Liang**.
-- 2023/05/06, One postgraduate scientific research innovation project of Hunan province is approved, congratulations to **Yang Wang**.
-- 2023/05/06, One paper has been accepted by Engineering Reports, congratulations to **Bowen Liang**.
-- 2023/02/25, One paper has been accepted by CCPE, congratulations to **Runbin Xie**.
-- 2023/02/14, One paper has been accepted by Electronics, congratulations to **Jiayan Xiang**.
-- 2023/02/01, Two paper have been accepted by CSCWD 2023, congratulations to **Yang Wang** and **Jiayan Xiang**.

 Contact
 ------